muthumayan/vts-dci/README.md

 Ideas:
   * move lab default configs to different project, and include that as a pip dependency,
-  * move actual config to a different git repo, which basically just holds the config and a shell python project, to include this project and the default lab config project.# osp7-install-dci
+  * move actual config to a different git repo, which basically just holds the config and a shell python project, to include this project and the default lab config project.# osp-install-dci